 Humanism is itself religious, providing a framework for interpreting the world.
 There is no neutral realm of knowledge—no person is a dispassionate and entirely objective observer.
 Rather, each individual understands the world in terms of their ‘worldview’; a set of presuppositions, which may be conscious or unconscious and held consistently or inconsistently, about what the world is like and how it functions.
 It is these pre-commitments that determine the range of possible questions, explanations, evidence and conclusions.
 Thus everyone is religious.
 Religion is simply a commitment to a particular set of values and belief about the world that answers the ultimate concerns about origin, meaning, morality, destiny.

 The consequence of beginning with a false premise concerning the world and humanity, when it is consistently applied, is that it will end up destroying mind and reasoning, choice and freedom, truth and moral ideals, and thus, any unified field of meaning.
 From the biblical perspective this is because, as the apostle Paul explained, fallen humanity seek to be ‘like god’ – the epistemic source for interpreting the world – suppressing the inescapable knowledge of God revealed through man’s outer and inner world and exchange ‘real reality’ for an unreality, that is, a lie!
 Thus unavoidably constructing incoherent interpretations of the world and becoming, “futile in thinking” (Rom 1:21).

-Howl pursues a renaissance in biblical thinking and application as not only having explanatory power but also reconstructive power to restore human flourishing to all areas of life—science & ecology, work & recreation, economics, media & arts, politics & law, ethics, family & sexuality.
+We need nothing short of a renaissance in biblical thinking and application as not only having explanatory power but also reconstructive power to restore human flourishing to all areas of life—science & ecology, work & recreation, economics, media & arts, politics & law, ethics, family & sexuality.